methylation/scBSTools/README.md

 3. construction information
-scBSTools is contructed in `R3.1.3` and `perl v5.16.3`. and scBSTools is tested in R2.x and perl v5.10.x... iBSTools just employs basic funtions in `R` and `perl`.
+scBSTools is contructed in `R3.1.3` and `perl v5.16.3`. and scBSTools is tested in R2.x and perl v5.10.x... scBSTools just employs basic funtions in `R` and `perl`.
 So almost all of versions of R and perl is available.

 4. dependence relationship
 towig is independent.
 Input could come from `BSMAP`,`Bismark` or ENCODE, Roadmap, TCGA.